How Dentists Treat a Serious Tooth Infection

 Starting Treatment for a Serious Tooth Infection

 The first step to recovering from a tooth infection is to get a proper diagnosis.
 There is usually an underlying cause for a dental abscess.
 You may have decay, impacted wisdom teeth, or gum disease, for example.
 Your dentist needs to give you a thorough exam to decide on a tooth infection treatment.
-A doctor- Houston, TX 77027 can help you treat a tooth infection. h
+A doctor- Houston, TX 77027 can help you treat a tooth infection swollen lymph nodes.

 If you need a filling or crown, the dentist may get the infection under control first.
 The beginning part of a root canal involves removing the pulp of the tooth.
 The dentist then cleans the inside of the tooth to prepare it for a filling and crown.
 If you have an infection, it can delay the filling.
 Dentists do not want to trap bacteria inside your tooth.